pfknight8/Minesweeper/README.md

 - [x] Will need to create the necessary html, js, and css files.
 - [x] Will need to plan out the logic of the game, and write it into js.
 - [x] Will need to supply a basic set of elements & style to test the js (html & css).
-- [ ] Will need to styl the game for presentation.
+- [ ] Will need to style the game for presentation.

 ---

 ## **_Credits_**

-#### Undoubtedly, I will be looking for advice/examples on how to approach this project, and so I will need to provide the proper credits, here.
+#### At times, I will need to look advice/examples on how to approach this project; proper credits will be provided, here.

 - #### Patrick Knight (myself, as an example)
 - #### General Assembly (projech assigner, as example)